YongceLi/EMS_net/README.md

 # EMS_net

-runnable network is created.
+dataloader and runnable network is created.
 This is a demo on a small imbalanced dataset.

 to run the code, first set up the dataset from the raw data: `python get_dataset.py`, then call `python train.py`